exxcellent/echo3-website/source/documentation/guides/browser-support.md

 ### Echo 3.1+

-Echo 3.1+ targets modern, standard-compliant browsers such as WebKit-based browsers (Google Chrome, Safari), Internet Explorer 9+ and Firefox.
+Echo 3.1+ targets modern, more standard-compliant browsers such as WebKit-based browsers (Google Chrome, Safari, Opera 15+), Internet Explorer 8+, Firefox and recent Opera versions.

-Beginning with Echo **3.1**, support for older browsers, especially Internet Explorer 7 and below, will be of low priority and eventually dropped.
-This is done in order to speed up development since modern browsers are usually much more standard-compliant and don't require individual workarounds for all kinds of rendering issues.
+Beginning with Echo **3.1**, support for older browsers, especially Internet Explorer 7 and below is of low priority and will eventually be dropped.
+This is done in order to speed up development since modern browsers usually require fewer individual workarounds for all kinds of rendering issues and have support for modern HTML5 and CSS3 features such as WebSockets.

 It is highly recommended to turn on IE-edge mode, i.e. force IE to use the latest rendering engine available.
+This can be done by enabling `ServerConfiguration.IE_EDGE_MODE` for Java-based applications or by including the HTML meta tag `<meta http-equiv="X-UA-Compatible" content="IE=edge" />` for JavaScript-based applications.

 ### Echo Stable 3.0.x